nomand/PerlinMaps/README.md

 A collection of Perlin noise animated seamless tilable textures, 3 octave variants with 3 zoom levels each.

 All maps are 16bit 512px png.
-Loops are 20 frames long with 0.05 noise disorder increments.
+Loops are 20 frames long at 0.05 noise disorder increments.

+CC-BY-4.0

 ## 1 Octave